bradleyeckert/xchacha/README.md

 The small [XChaCha20](https://github.com/spcnvdr/xchacha20) library was not small enough, so I re-factored it for minimum footprint.
 The target processor is 32-bit such as RISC V or Arm Cortex.
 Giving the code a little-endian dependency simplified it.

-The block dependency of [XChaCha20](https://github.com/spcnvdr/xchacha20) prevented small chunks of keystream from being used without calling `xchacha_keysetup` before each `xchacha_encrypt_bytes`.
+The block dependency of [XChaCha20](https://github.com/spcnvdr/xchacha20) prevented small chunks of keystream from being used without calling `xchacha_init` before each `xchacha_encrypt_bytes`.
 This restriction is removed.
 The small abstraction layer in the form of `xc_crypt_setkey` and `xc_crypt_block` should be used to allow the encryption to be swapped out with AES or SM4.

 **More Information**